JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Review the modal image path from the backend side as a performance and exposure issue: serve a dedicated modal-sized watermarked asset rather than the largest watermarked file for first paint when possible.
 - Install and pin Jest in the backend repo so committed endpoint regression tests can run through the standard test command.
 - Document the required local backend env for JWT, OAuth, and database TLS so local end-to-end browser validation can start without manual discovery.

+## Additional Recommendations From Review

+- Add a lightweight drift check between `public` and `gallery_v2` during the transition, and run it after deploys or bulk admin edits so schema divergence is detected deliberately instead of discovered later by accident.
+- Move long-term gallery payload normalization behind one intentional API contract or shared transform layer instead of keeping the frontend coupled to raw DB-shaped payload differences.
+- Wrap multi-step DB mutation flows that also touch S3 in explicit DB transactions plus operation logging so partial failures can be diagnosed and repaired without guessing which side won.
+- Add basic production observability for the remaining hot paths: `/api/db` latency by schema, thumbnail cache hit rate, thumbnail generation time, and modal full-image transfer size.
+- Add a post-deploy smoke checklist or script that verifies active auth mode, active DB search path, `/api/db` schema endpoints, and one no-op admin-authenticated mutation path before declaring the deploy healthy.

 ## Gallery V2 Tables